 Hey, it’s Lent!
 It’s time to intentionally put God at the center of your life.

 Going into Lent I was conflicted.
 I knew that I needed/wanted to “do” something specific to mark my travel through Lent, to turn my thoughts toward the reason why Easter is important… but I wasn’t sure what to do.
 Give something up?
 Take something on?
 Then I got my answer at last night’s Ash Wednesday worship service.

 It was a Taizé style service, consisting of meditative, repeated songs and scripture interspersed with periods of silent contemplation.

 And in that quiet… I found peace.

 Ah ha!
-I needed an injection of sacred time.
+I needed an injection of peace—some sacred time.

 I needed to pull back from my day-to-day stuff and experience the divine.